bcr666/atmospheric-sensor/README.md

 # atmospheric-sensor
-A demonstration of reading data from a BME280 atmospheric sensor.
+A demonstration of reading data from a BME280 atmospheric sensor using python.

 ## Table of Contents